Residency Requirements for a California Divorce

 I was married in a different state, can I get a divorce in California?

 If you have been a resident in California for six months, and resided for three months in the county in which you file the divorce, you can file for divorce.
 If your spouse is not a resident of California, you may still file for divorce as long as you meet these requirements.
 If you and your spouse have lived in separate counties in the state for three months, you may file in either county.
-A permanent separation can be drafted and then filed while waiting to meet state residency requirements.
-Once met, you can file an amended petition and proceed to file for divorce.
-This can allow you to have issues such as child support, spousal support and responsibilities for debts under control while you wait for the residency requirements to be met to file.
+It is often a strategic decision as to which county to file in where spouses live in different counties prior to the filing of a divorce petition.
+A petition for a legal separation can be drafted and then filed while waiting to meet the California state residency requirements.
+Once met, you can file an amended petition for dissolution of marriage and proceed toward divorce.
+Filing a petition for legal separation can allow you to pursue issues such as child custody and visitation, child support, spousal support, property issues, and responsibilities for debts while you wait for the residency requirements to be met to file.

 In the case of domestic partnerships that have been registered in California, you do not have to meet any residency requirements.
 You may file if you have never lived in California because by registering in this state, you agree to the jurisdiction of California.
 If you did not register the domestic partnership, you will need to meet the standard residency requirements.
 In either case, you will need the assistance of a local Westlake Village family law attorney who knows how to best represent you when dissolving a domestic partnership, whether you are resident here or not.
 Issues concerning out-of-state property, any children and all issues related to support always require special attention and a high level of understanding of California law and divorce.